 Mood and behavior changes

-Treatments: Celexa (citalopram), Prozac (fluoxetine)
+Treatments: Celexa (citalopram), Prozac (fluoxetine), other anti-depressants and anti-anxiety medications

 For mood or behavior changes, such as agitation or aggression, doctors may first recommend non-medication strategies, such as maintaining a soothing environment (avoiding loud television and violent or political programs, for example) and talking calmly to a loved one who is upset.
 If symptoms continue, your doctor may prescribe medication or recommend consultation with a psychiatrist.
 There are many different antidepressants and researchers have studied only a few specifically in Parkinson’s and dementia.
 When treating people with these conditions, doctors select carefully from the wide variety of drugs available, often using them “off label.”
 Anti-anxiety drugs also may be helpful, but many have potential side effects such as sleepiness or confusion, so they generally are used sparingly in dementia.